Assessment for entry to a course at Curtin is based on, but not limited to, the following criteria

 - English language proficiency

-Visit our courses site to find out the minimum admission criteria needed for entry into a particular course.
+Search our courses to find out the minimum admission criteria needed for entry into a particular course.

 Vocational courses and credit arrangements